 With the commercial and recreational lobster season well underway, the Division of Marine Fisheries would like to remind lobster trap fishermen fishing in state waters that they are no longer required to brand their cars, traps and buoys with their permit numbers.
-In December 2011, Governor Patrick signed into law an Act Relative to Lobster Buoys, amending Massachusetts General Law c.
+In December 2011, an Act Relative to Lobster Buoys was signed into law, amending Massachusetts General Law c.
 130 s.
 38. The new law, which became effective March 7, 2012, requires lobster permit holders only mark, rather than brand, their lobster buoys, cars and traps with the applicable permit number.

 Gear marking regulations at 322 CMR 3.07(1) still apply to both recreational and commercial fisheremen.
 All lobster buoys, cars and traps must be permanently marked with the permit number assigned by the Director.
 Numbers on the buoys must be at least ½” in height by 1/8” in width.
 For recreational lobstermen, buoys markings must begin with the letter “N” followed by the four digit permit number a dash and a number 0 – 9 indicating the pot number in the series of ten recreational pots.
 For both recreational and commercial lobstermen traps must bear permit numbers by either affixing a marked wooden lathe or a synthetic plate to the trap; for commercial lobstermen trap tags are sufficient.